Mattress Trial Periods: What They Are and How to Use Them

 One problem here that time may not fix is that of heat retention.
 Because memory foam mattresses tend to “hug” sleepers and trap their body heat, about 9% of owners “report sleeping hot to an uncomfortable extent,” with 12% of hybrid mattress owners sharing the same complaint.
 The heat problem is even worse for larger people who tend to sink further into the mattress than their more petite counterparts.

-If you immediately note the mattress sleeps hot but you’re not eligible for a return for 30 days, you could be in for a long month, so for people who tend to be naturally warm or are heavier, it might be a good idea to do some serious research on the top memory foam mattresses, best hybrid mattresses, or best mattress for hot sleepers before buying.
+If you immediately note the mattress sleeps hot but you’re not eligible for a return for 30 days, you could be in for a long month, so for people who tend to be naturally warm or are heavier, it might be a good idea to do some serious research on the top memory foam mattresses, best hybrid mattresses, or best mattresses for hot sleepers before buying.

 It’s been two months (or one very sweaty week).
 You’ve been trying and trying to make it work between you two, but it looks like you and your new mattress just weren’t meant to be.
 What happens now?